Glutamine - a must for sports freaks

 Glutamine - important for every athlete

-Glutamine is not only a vital amino acid, but essential especially for athletes.
-It is needed in all tissues and is a building block necessary for building proteins for healthy cells and tissue repair.
+Glutamine is not only a vital amino acid, but indispensable especially for athletes.
+It is needed in all tissues and is a building block necessary for building the proteins for healthy cells and tissue repair.
 Glutamine is present in most meats as well as fish and therefore a healthy balance can be made with a balanced diet.
-Vegetables and legumes also contain glutamine, but in a rather low concentration.
+Also vegetables and Legumes contain glutamine, but in a rather low concentration.
 For athletes who want to build tissue on the one hand and need more power on the other, glutamine should be chosen as a dietary supplement to support the body's own processes.

 With a sufficient intake of glutamine through the daily diet, rapid success and optimal developments in tissue building can be recognized.
 With an additional serving, it shows to be effective for endurance athletes such as cyclists or long-distance runners.
 The risk of cramp formation is minimized.